swordfish6975/arch-couchpotato/README.md

 CouchPotato - http://couchpota.to

-Latest stable CouchPotato Git Master release from Arch Linux AUR using Packer to compile.
+Latest stable CouchPotato GitHub release from Arch Linux AUR using Packer to compile.

 **Pull image**